pwnbait-AKA-FredwardGoodboy/papirus-folders-gui-wayland/README.md

   make
   ```
   ### Download and compile
-   you can download the code and compile with next steps
+   You can download the code and compile with the following steps:

-   First Download the code as zip and and unzip the zip
+   First Download the code as .zip and and unzip the .zip file,
-   then open a terminal in the source folder an run make
+   then open a terminal in the source folder and run `make`
-  ### Premaked build
+  ### Premade build
-   you can download a premaked build (papirus-folders-gui) and run!
+   You can download a premade build (papirus-folders-gui) and run it.
    ### AUR
-  if you are an Arch Linux (or derived) user, you can install Papirus folders GUI from the AUR, you need an AUR helper just like Paru, Yay, Pamac, Etc
+  If you are an Arch Linux (or derived) user, you can install Papirus folders GUI from the AUR, you need an AUR helper just like Paru, Yay, Pamac, Etc

  ## Usage
   ### Color change
   Select a color from the list, when you do, a window will appear where you will have to put your Root password, when you have entered the password,
-  restart your file explorer (you can use "Kill File Manager" button), and you will see your folders from the color you selected
+  restart your file explorer (you can use "Kill File Manager" button), and you will see your folders from the color you selected.

   ## Kill File manager
-   if you want to kill the file manager to see the changes, you can use the "Kill File manager" button
+   If you want to kill the file manager to see the changes, you can use the "Kill File manager" button.
-   actually this file managers was supported:
+   The following file managers are supported (in the original version of papirus-folders-gui, untested under Wayland):
    - Caja (Mate file manager)
    - Dolphin (Plasma file manager)
    - Nautilus (Gnome file manager)